 When the boys roam through the villages, joyfully ringing their bells, every household gives a tidy sum for the school trip fund.
 If the boys are lucky, they might get to sit down in Miss Barbla's parlour and eat their fill of «chastognas cun latmilch» – chestnuts with whipped cream.
 You can bet that after a sweet treat, the sounds of the heavy bells will ring out much more loudly through the streets!

 The story of Schellen Ursli is about Uorsin – Romansh for Ursli.
 Ursli is left with the smallest bell to wear at Chalandamarz, the other village youths mock and tease him for this.
 But Ursli remembers the big cowbell that hangs in father's mountain hut.
 He makes his way up to the mountain hut on his own, following along a precarious path laden in thick snow.
-Everyone starts to worry for little Ursli as he is gone all night.
 But in the morning Ursli turns up, the bell-procession starts, and who's the one leading it?
 Hooray!
 It's little Ursli, ding dong ding dong, and he's wearing the biggest bell of all!